sei-international/AMES.jl/docs/src/config.md

 ```@meta
-CurrentModule = LEAPMacro
+CurrentModule = AMES
 ```

 # [Configuration file](@id config)

 The configuration file is written in YAML syntax and has a `.yml` extension.
-By default, Macro assumes the configuration file will be called `LEAPMacro_params.yml`, but other names are possible, and in fact encouraged, because each configuration file corresponds to a different scenario.
+By default, AMES assumes the configuration file will be called `AMES_params.yml`, but other names are possible, and in fact encouraged, because each configuration file corresponds to a different scenario.

 !!! tip "Online YAML checkers"
     YAML is a widely-used language for representing data.
 As explained on the [official YAML website](https://yaml.org/), it is a "human-friendly data serialization language for all programming languages."
 Because YAML is so widely used, many online tools are available.
-While LEAP-Macro will report an error if it finds a problem with your YAML script, the online syntax checkers are more user-friendly, including the [YAML checker](https://yamlchecker.com/) and the [YAML validator](https://onlineyamltools.com/validate-yaml).
+While AMES will report an error if it finds a problem with your YAML script, the online syntax checkers are more user-friendly, including the [YAML checker](https://yamlchecker.com/) and the [YAML validator](https://onlineyamltools.com/validate-yaml).

-The configuration file used as an example on this page is the `LEAPMacro_params.yml` file that is distributed with the demonstration files (see the [Quick start](@ref quick-start) page).
+The configuration file used as an example on this page is the `AMES_params.yml` file that is distributed with the demonstration files (see the [Quick start](@ref quick-start) page).

 ```@contents
 Pages = ["config.md"]